BOOK REVIEW: MEMORABLE SUPPORTING ACTORS AND ACTRESSES FROM THE 1930s TO 1950s: BOOK 1 – A THROUGH I BY GARY KOCA

 In the end, a book like this should make you want to watch more classic films.
 It succeeds.
 His write-up of Walter Brennan inspired me to finally watch the $1 DVD of Rio Bravo (1959) I picked up weeks back.
 Thank you, Gary!
 I also added the following titles to my watchlist: Imitation of Life (1934), The Westerner (1940), Dr. Cyclops (1940), Laura (1944), Africa Screams (1949), and Invaders from Mars (1953).
 Please don’t think less of me for not having seen these films already – especially the friends that have recommended some of the titles over the years.
 As you know, time is short, films are many, and I am currently averaging only 3 films a week (according to Letterboxd).

-I found Gary Koka’s book in one of my favorite bookstores, The Bookateria Two.
+I found Gary Koca’s book in one of my favorite bookstores, The Bookateria Two.
 You can find it on Amazon.
 If you miss old movie talk or want to support a writer who clearly loves classic cinema, I encourage you to pick up a copy.

 Special thanks to Out of the Past blogger Raquel Stecher for hosting the 2022 Classic Film Reading Challenge.
 This post is my sixth official entry.
 To join us in this fun summer endeavor, visit her blog for more details.